João Costa (sport shooter)

 On July 25, 2015, João Costa won the title of European champion in the 50m Pistol discipline, at the European Championship held in Maribor, Slovenia.
 The 'SPC' athlete, who had qualified for the final in 7th place, with 554 points, won the Olympic final with 188.8 points.

 On September 5, 2015, João Costa was second in the World Shooting Cup final, in the 10m Pistol category, a competition held in Munich, Germany.

 On September 27, 2015, João Costa with 570 points, was second in the final of the European Cup 25m, in standard pistol, which took place in Bordeaux, France.

 On June 4, 2016, in the national championships, he won the individual title in the 50m Pistol and was part of the team that gave Sporting that same title collectively.

 On July 2, 2016, in the national championships, he won the individual title in Standard Pistol and was part of the team that gave Sporting that same title collectively.

 At the 2016 Rio de Janeiro Olympic Games, João Costa was ranked 11th among 46 shooters in the 10 m Air Pistol with 578 points, just two away from having qualified for the final.
 In P50 m, with 554 points, João Costa qualified again in 11th place, this time among 41 shooters and again within two points of access to the final.

 On December 3, 2016, João Costa was once again National Champion of 10m Air Pistol, also being part of the team that won the collective title for Sporting.

-In the World Cup competition held in Munich from the 17th to the 24th of May 2017, João Costa won the Silver Medal in the 50-meter Pistol discipline.
+In the World Cup competition held in Munich from 17 to 24 May 2017, João Costa won the silver medal in the 50-meter Pistol discipline.

-On May 28, 2017 at the 50 m National Championship, held in the Lisboa Shooting Center, João Costa became National Champion and was one tenth away from equaling the World Record in Finals.
+On May 28, 2017, at the 50 m National Championship, held in the Lisboa Shooting Center, João Costa became National Champion and was one tenth away from equaling the World Record in Finals.
 Collectively, he was part of the Senior Men's team that won the 6th National P50m Championship in Sporting's History.

 On 10 and 11 June, the National Championships of Standard Pistol and Central Fire Pistol were disputed, and João Costa became National Champion in both disciplines.
 In collective terms, he was part of the Senior Men's team that won the National Standard Pistol Championship for Sporting.